 Boost Share Price

 A company also repurchases its shares when it believes they are undervalued.
-A buyback, usually, boosts the share prices and thus, benefit both – the company and the shareholders.
+A buyback usually boosts the share prices and thus, benefits both – the company and the shareholders.
 A repurchase also gives a message that the issuing company is confident about its prospects.

-A buyback is seen as an effective way than the dividends to give cash to the shareholders.
+A buyback is seen as an effective way to give cash to the shareholders than the dividends.
 Since a company carries buyback at above the market price, so shareholders have the incentive to make a profit.
 Also, it helps the company with taxes as well.